 Our government is good at many things, and we believe the intention behind suggesting we arm teachers to be genuine, but it’s unlikely that our federal government will be able to provide educators with the necessary practical training to protect our children.
 Change starts with the person staring back at you in the mirror.
 No permission is required.

 This blog is a departure from the type of information we have historically written in our blogs, but Daniel and I agreed that it was important and relevant in today’s business climate, to share a bit of our interior consciousness.

 Welcome to the 3rd part in our 5 part series on edible plants in the United States.
 This part will feature the Midwest which includes the states of, Ohio, Indiana, Illinois, Michigan, Wisconsin, Missouri, Kansas, Nebraska, Minnesota, and North and South Dakota.
-These states are known for their farming since they have such...Read More
+Not only do they grow what is considered “cereal crops” but many edible plants grow there that you can eat throughout the year.Read More

 This is the second part in a 5 part series covering edible plants found in the United States.
 This part of the series will cover Northeastern states, including Maine, New Hampshire, Vermont, Massachusetts, Rhode Island, Connecticut, New York, New Jersey, and Pennsylvania.
 There are plants that grow even in...Read More

 When living in an apocalyptic environment, food might become scarce, and you might find yourself asking, now what?
 Once you’ve gone through all the canned foods, and perishable items, you might have to start looking elsewhere, but where?
 The answer is probably closer than you think; the outdoors.
 You can find many things to eat...Read More